taipeifx/Ames/README.md

 ## About

-The project uses Kaggle data on Ames (Iowa) housing prices and various machine learning techniques to build a predictive model.
+This group project uses Kaggle data on Ames (Iowa) housing prices and various machine learning techniques to build a predictive model.

 ## Data
 Besides original Kaggle data we add several more features: